-- A. WCDA in its sole discretion reserves the right to limit funding to no more than 60% of available credits, HOME, and/or NHTF funds to any one project.
-WCDA reserves the right to redirect funds within a project between Tax Credits, HOME, TCAP, NHTF and/or other resources available to WCDA which best utilizes the available resources. - B. Federal law mandates that, although a proposed development may be eligible for a 9% or a 4% tax credit amount, WCDA may not allocate more credit than is necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the compliance period.
-Accordingly, WCDA may designate a lesser amount of credits than otherwise permissible, as it solely determines. - C. WCDA may designate a project as being in a Difficult Development Area, thereby receiving up to a 30% increase in the Eligible Basis, if the project needs the increase to be financially feasible.
-See definition of Difficult Development Area in the Current Year Summary Attachment "A" Item "16". - D. Section 102(d) of the 1989 HUD Reform Act requires HUD to certify that any new or additional HUD assistance for a project is "not more than is necessary to provide affordable housing" after taking into account any other governmental support.
+- 1. WCDA in its sole discretion reserves the right to limit funding to no more than 60% of available credits, HOME, NSP PI and/or NHTF funds to any one project.
+WCDA reserves the right to redirect funds within a project between LIHTC, HOME, NHTF and/or other resources available to WCDA which best utilizes the available resources. - 2.
+Federal law mandates that, although a proposed development may be eligible for a 9% or a 4% tax credit amount, WCDA may not allocate more credit than is necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the compliance period.
+Accordingly, WCDA may designate a lesser amount of credits than otherwise permissible, as it solely determines. - 3.
+WCDA may designate a project as being in a Difficult Development Area, thereby receiving up to a 30% increase in the Eligible Basis, if the project needs the increase to be financially feasible.
+See definition of Difficult Development Area in the Current Year Summary Attachment "A" Item "17". - 4.
+Section 102(d) of the 1989 HUD Reform Act requires HUD to certify that any new or additional HUD assistance for a project is "not more than is necessary to provide affordable housing" after taking into account any other governmental support.
 Therefore, WCDA reserves the right to disclose a project's application information to appropriate Federal, State or Local authorities and take the necessary actions to accomplish the intent of the subsidy layering rules.
-Projects needing the Subsidy Layering Review may need to be submitted to HUD. - E. WCDA will evaluate each proposed Tax Credit project's financial feasibility and its viability at three different times; time of application, time of allocation, and the date the building is placed in service.
-This financial evaluation will take into consideration: - 1.
-Sources and uses of funds; - 2.
-Total financing planned for the project; - 3.
-Proceeds expected to be generated from the sale of tax credits; - 4.
-Annual operating expenses; - 5.
-Debt coverage ratio; - 6.
-15 Year Projected Cash Flow; - 7.
-Vacancy rate; - 8.
-Total project costs; - 9.
-All projects will be underwritten and the calculation of the amount of Tax Credits awarded shall not exceed the Anticipated Eligible Basis multiplied by the lesser of the 3 month or the 6 month average published IRS Applicable Percentage; - 10.
-Any other relevant factors. - F. Projects must meet the limitations and restrictions as outlined in the Allocation Plan at each underwriting.
-Thus, the amount of credit allocated to a project may change at any of these evaluation times.
+Projects needing the Subsidy Layering Review may need to be submitted to HUD. - 5.
+WCDA will evaluate each proposed LIHTC project's financial feasibility and its viability at three different times; time of application, time of allocation, and the date the building is placed in service.
+This financial evaluation will take into consideration: - a.
+Sources and uses of funds; - b.
+Total financing planned for the project; - c.
+Proceeds expected to be generated from the sale of tax credits; - d.
+Annual operating expenses; - e.
+Debt coverage ratio; - f.
+15 Year Projected Cash Flow; - g.
+Vacancy rate; - h.
+Total project costs; - i.
+All projects will be underwritten and the calculation of the amount of LIHTC awarded shall not exceed the Anticipated Eligible Basis multiplied by the lesser of the 3 month or the 6 month average published IRS Applicable Percentage; and, - j.
+Any other relevant factors.

-Wyoming Community Development Authority VI.
-Maximum Allocations
+Wyoming Community Development Authority III.
+Maximum Allocations - Multifamily

-G. HOME and NHTF funding is evaluated in much the same manner as Tax Credits with the exclusion of the proceeds expected to be generated from the sale of tax credits.
+- 6. Projects must meet the limitations and restrictions as outlined in the Allocation Plan at each underwriting.
+Thus, the amount of credit allocated to a project may change at any of these evaluation times. - 7.
+HOME, and NHTF funding is evaluated in much the same manner as LIHTC with the exclusion of the proceeds expected to be generated from the sale of tax credits.
 This evaluation occurs at the time of application and continues during the course of project construction.
 Projects must meet the limitations and restrictions as outlined in the Allocation Plan at each underwriting.
-Thus, the terms of the HOME and/or NHTF funds may change at any of these evaluation times.
+Thus, the terms of the HOME, NSP PI and/or NHTF funds may change at any of these evaluation times.